IliaDemydenko/IsingModel/README.md

-This code simulates 2d Ising model of feromagnetic without external magnetic field.
+This code simulates 2d Ising model of ferromagnetic without external magnetic field.
 It is an university project.

 Functions:
 - Spin_Configuration(Nx, Ny) - generates random spin configuration with sizes Nx, Ny;